rdzhulai/deep-lung-sliding-detection/README.md

 ## Dataset

 The dataset comprises 171 ultrasound videos of lung examinations.
 These videos vary in length from 20 to 900 frames and are stored in grayscale PNG format.
-The dataset includes two classes: "Lung sliding present" and "Lung sliding absent"【6:4†source】.
+The dataset includes two classes: "Lung sliding present" and "Lung sliding absent".

 ## Evaluation